The post #HeritageNights talk: A History of the Gorbals with Peter Mortimer + SGHET AGM 2025 appeared first on SGHET.

 Event ends 2.20pm

-On the cusp of Art Deco’s Centenary in 2025, Glasgow Southside will be out in front, taking creative inspiration from the architectural icons of our Art Deco landscape where it really matters… at the community level.
+On the cusp of Art Deco’s Centenary in 2025, Glasgow Southside is out in front, taking creative inspiration from the architectural icons of our Art Deco landscape where it really matters… at the community level.

 With a new generation discovering this era and unleashing their creative design skills in parallel with the incorporation of recycled materials… new perspectives will emerge about the sustainability of these gems, their potential for adaptive re-use, and their place in shaping the city’s identity and Glasgow’s future.